ibnuda/fpmortals/manuscript/complete.md

   [error]  F: cats.effect.Sync[scalaz.ioeffect.Task]
 ~~~~~~~~

-Basically, something about a missing cat.

 Pada dasarnya, ada kucing yang hilang.

-The reason for this failure is that http4s is using a different core FP library,
-not Scalaz.
-Thankfully, `scalaz-ioeffect` provides a compatibility layer and the
-[shims](https://github.com/djspiewak/shims) project provides seamless (until it isn't) implicit conversions.
-We can
-get our code to compile with these dependencies:

 Alasan kegagalan ini adalah http4s menggunakan pustaka PF utama lain, bukan Scalaz.
 Untungnya, `scalaz-ioeffect` menyediakan lapisan kompatibilitas dan [*shims*](https://github.com/djspiewak/shims) (lol, help)